semanticarts/ontology-toolkit/README.md

     actions, with each input and output path bound into the `inputFile` and `outputFile` variables before the tool arguments are interpreted.
   - `replace` and `rename`, which are applied after the tool invocation, and work as described above.
-- `markdown` transforms a `.md` file referenced in `source` into an HTML output specified in `target`.
-- `graph` reads RDF files provided via the `source` and `includes` options and generates a graphical representation of the ontology, as in the `graphic` sub-command described above.
-Both `.dot` and `.png` outputs are written to the directory specified in the `target` option, and `title` and `version` attributes configure the title on the generated graph.
-If `compact` is specified as `True`, a concise graph including only ontology names and imports is generated.
 - `sparql` reads RDF files provided via the `source` and `includes` options and executes a SPARQL query on the resulting combined graph.
     * If the `query` option is a valid file path, the query is read from that file,